/etc/mackerel-agent/mackerel-agent.conf

 In Mackerel, a connectivity alert is generated if a host is suspended and mackerel-agent terminates.
 This is beneficial for detecting sudden interruptions for regular hosts.

 However, host suspension isn’t considered abnormal behavior in Auto Scaling environments.
 So, let's make the arrangements so that when a host is suspended, it is retired accordingly in Mackerel and alerts are not generated.
-Depending on how mackerel-agent is launched and the OS used, there are three different ways to do this.
-Both methods are described below, so please follow the one that fits your situation.
+Please refer to the following for how to configure automatic host retirement.

 AUTO_RETIREMENT=1